monothread/jekyllhome/README.md

-# A home powered by Minimal Mistakes
+# A home powered by Minimal Mistakes and Jekyll